facebookresearch/demucs/docs/api.md

 ##### Notes for callback

 The function will be called with only one positional parameter whose type is `dict`.
 The `callback_arg` will be combined with information of current separation progress.
 The progress information will override the values in `callback_arg` if same key has been used.
-To abort the separation, raise `KeyboardInterrupt`.
+To abort the separation, raise an exception in `callback` which should be handled by yourself if you want your codes continue to function.

 Progress information contains several keys (These keys will always exist):
 - `model_idx_in_bag`: The index of the submodel in `BagOfModels`.
 Starts from 0.